-For recent trade and media reviews of Pumpjack books, please click here.
+For press kit and recent trade/media reviews of Pumpjack books, please click here.

 Nov 10—And we're off!
 The second book in the Bonnie and Clyde series is powering forward, the ARC (advance readers copy) has just been shipped off to the line editor.
 Initial (killer!) design comps for the cover are in from TheBookDesigner.
 Publication date is early 2018.
 What's the title?
 Bonnie and Clyde: Dam Nation.
 Sign up for the Pumpjack Press newsletter for updates or shoot us a note at email@example.com